Mesrop Mashtots

 Mesrop Mashtots (Մեսրոպ Մաշտոց (Note: Eastern Armenian: /hy/; Western Armenian: /hy/) 362 – 17 February 440 AD) was an Armenian linguist, composer, theologian, statesman, and hymnologist.
 He is venerated as a saint in the Armenian Apostolic Church.

 He is best known for inventing the Armenian alphabet c.
 405 AD, which was a fundamental step in strengthening Armenian national identity.
-He is also considered to be the creator of the Caucasian Albanian and, possibly, the Georgian script, though it is disputed.
+He is also considered to be the creator of the Caucasian Albanian and, possibly, the Asomtavruli Georgian script, though it is disputed.